|Guide||♦||86 Triplogs||Mine 0||0 Topics|

-Hike: Trailhead signs warn this trail is for experienced hikers only.
+Trailhead signs warn this trail is for experienced hikers only.
 Glad I made the cut.
-I'm not saying the trail is a no brainer, but it isn't that tough.
-There is a couple indistinct areas along the way.
-Just pay attention and you'll be okay.
-Head out on the Goat Camp trail.
-From the beginning it's flat easy hiking.
+I'm not saying the trail is a no-brainer, but it isn't that tough.
+There are a couple of indistinct areas along the way.
+Just pay attention, and you'll be okay.
+Head out on the Goat Camp Trail.
+From the beginning, it's flat, easy hiking.
 Look over your left shoulder and back towards the Estrella Mountains.
-Smog cuts a line blocking out the lower sections and the peaks rise above.
-Continuing on, soon the vegetation thickens up.
+Smog cuts a line blocking out the lower sections, and the peaks rise above.
+Continuing, soon the vegetation thickens up.
 The trail weaves in and out of the desert foliage heading west.
 Notice the stumpy needle on the ridge in the distance.
 The trail heads towards the needle.
 Much further into the hike you can see the back side once on the Mesquite Trail.
 Pass the South Trail junction which takes you to a spur trailhead.

 1.6 miles into the trail is a marker warning beginners to turn around.
 This is where the switchbacks begin.
-It's a good push the next mile and half, mostly the first half mile.
+It's a good push the next mile and a half, mostly the first half mile.
 Passing the stumpy needle, you realize you won't be hiking very close to it.
 Soon you come to what looks like a saddle ahead of you.
 Upon reaching the top you find out there is a valley decked up and beyond.
 This is one of several valleys you'll be passing through on this trail.
-To your right (north) the slopes are covered with saguaros.
-To your left on the south slope is more cholla cacti.
-Paint dots (which by the way is a no no) lead the way in several areas on this trail.
-Personally I didn't see any need for the paint dots.
+To your right (north), the slopes are covered with saguaros.
+To your left, on the south slope, is more cholla cacti.
+Paint dots (for losers that can't use a GPS device) lead the way in several areas on this trail.
+Personally, I didn't see any need for the paint dots.
 At least they were small in this case.

 Reaching the 3 mile mark there's a cluster of saguaros on the northern slope to your left.
 The trail begins to get slightly overgrown.
 The vegetation is so low it's not a bad problem.
-Do keep an eye out for cholla and prickly pair cacti near the edge of trail.
+Do keep an eye out for cholla and prickly pear cacti near the edge of the trail.
 The views to the east reveal the smog of the valley.
 You can see right over the smog to the Four Peaks.
-I realized, at about this point, that I was the only one hiking out here without a walking stick.
+At about this point, I realized that I was the only one hiking out here without a walking stick.
 So it must be the thing to do.

 Shortly after the 3 mile marker you press on up to a saddle.
 The views are pretty good all around.
-Continuing on, the outlying trail vegetation is now practically barren.
-Made me wonder if there was a fire in the area a long time ago.
+Continuing, the outlying trail vegetation is now practically barren.
+It made me wonder if there was a fire in the area a long time ago.
 You're heading towards the radio towers.
 The trail comes up to the bottom of the slopes of the radio towers, then skirts north and away.
 It's in this area where you need to pay close attention to the trail.
 You wouldn't think it'd be hard to find the trail, but it is.
-The vegetation is scattered every two feet and you're taking on a slope too.
+The vegetation is scattered every two feet, and you're taking on a slope too.
 Lack of vegetation makes the trail indistinct.
 Paint dots and markers lead the way.
-I don't understand why the park system outlaws paint dots and at the same time doesn't put enough markers to lead the way.
+I don't understand why the park system outlaws paint dots and, at the same time, doesn't put enough markers to lead the way.
 You could probably make it here okay.
-On trails like the Flatiron it would be near impossible.
+On trails like the Flatiron, it would be near impossible.
 It's probably one of those money issue thingys.
 Okay, I've vented enough.

-Next you come to another saddle.
+Next, you come to another saddle.
 You could take a short excursion to the right at the saddle.
 I believe there would be good views of the valley.
-I didn't do it, so I'm not absolutely sure.
+I didn't do it, so I'm not sure.
 Continuing on the other side, the trail immediately goes down.
 Looking ahead you can see light traces in the distance where the trail goes.
 Use some caution as the trail is slightly steep in sections.
-During this hike in Feb 2001 it was very dry up here.
-With above average January rains, poppies did scatter the area.
+During this hike in Feb 2001, it was very dry up here.
+With above-average January rains, poppies did scatter the area.
 Not the big beautiful thick fields as seen at Picacho Peak, but consistently scattered about every four feet.

-At this point in the trail, I realized there wasn't going to be the cool white granite slabs like the Ford Trail.
-Nevertheless it's very peaceful on the backside of the Goat Camp Trail.
+At this point in the trail, I realized there weren't going to be the cool white granite slabs featured along the Ford Trail.
+Nevertheless, it's very peaceful on the backside of the Goat Camp Trail.
 You do cross a wash with jagged white rock.
 It's nothing spectacular.
-Also you don't follow the wash.
+Also, you don't follow the wash.
 It's only about ten to twenty feet across the wash.
-Shortly after the wash I did come across a cool little field of poppies.
-In addition there's a nice view down the canyon to the east.
+Shortly after the wash, I did come across a cool little field of poppies.
+Also, there's a nice view down the canyon to the east.
 Then it's up another slope.
-I started wondering where this trail got it's name.
-Still don't know.
-I didn't see any goats camping out anywhere along the trail for those interested. - Ha ha
+I started wondering where this trail got its name.
+I still don't know.
+I didn't see any goats camping out anywhere along the trail for those interested. - Haha

-Soon you hook up on little ridge with views down to valleys on both sides.
+Soon you hook up on a little ridge with views down to valleys on both sides.
 This was my favorite section.
-I didn't see another sole on this back section.
-Too bad for those that turn around early, this is the best part.
-It doesn't last long though.
-Soon you come to the Ford Canyon junction.
-Took me two hours to reach this point.
+I didn't see another soul on this back section.
+Too bad for those that turn around early.
+This is the best part.
+It doesn't last long though, soon you come to the Ford Canyon junction.
+It took me two hours to reach this point.
 Take a moment, check out the views of the Estella Mountains.
-South Mountain looks a long ways away, glad I don't have to walk home.
+South Mountain looks a long way away, glad I don't have to walk home.

 The terrain between the Ford Canyon Trail junction and the Mesquite Canyon Trail junction is a little more rugged.
-It's good variation and helps to keep the hike from getting boring.
-There's actually some steep loose rock sections, so be careful.
+It's a good variation and helps to keep the hike from getting boring.
+There are actually some steep loose rock sections, so be careful.
 I didn't spot Mesquite Springs just before the Mesquite Trail junction.
 I forgot all about it, so maybe next time.